 - Show how to apply opacity changes and filter effects using keyframes

 - Show how to make titles and place text

-- Storyboard in class.
-Work on compositing your files in Premier.
+- Work on compositing your files in Premier.

 - Work on bringing your video assets into Premier an start compositing.

-- Continue working on compositing your files in Premier.
+- Continue working on compositing your files in Premiere.

 - As you begin compositing, you might find that you need additional footage or audio.
 If you need additional assets, find them and/or capture them to bring into Premier.